manuelmeurer/tries/README.md

     @counter = 0

     def method_that_raises_exception
       @counter += 1
-      message = "Counter is #{@counter}"
+      puts "Counter is #{@counter}"
-      puts message

       case @counter
-      when 1
-        raise FooError
+      when 1 then raise FooError
-      when 2
-        raise FooError
+      when 2 then raise FooError
-      when 3
-        raise BarError
+      when 3 then raise BarError
-      when 4
-        raise StandardError
+      when 4 then raise StandardError
       end

       puts 'You made it through!'